 The atmosphere is airy and spacious with high vaulted skylights in the ceiling which light the changing exhibitions of artwork on the walls.
 There are national newspapers and journals such as Sight & Sound freely available to read as well as free Wifi.
 Skilled volunteers are welcome to play on the piano, donated by a loyal customer.
 The cafe is wheelchair-friendly and has a convenient downstairs toilet especially for the disabled.
 There is even a vast collection of coffee pots and coffee grinders through the ages if you look up high.

 Tim Hume, managing director, does not compromise on the quality of their coffee beans and is committed to paying a fair price for the same commitment to quality from the producers (see 'Sourcing green beans', under Wholesale).
-Redroaster's House blend has been described as: "A great full rounded flavour that cloaks the mouth like a velvet muffler.
+Redroaster's House blend was described by coffee blogger Damn Fine Joe as: "A great full rounded flavour that cloaks the mouth like a velvet muffler.
 It then reveals itself with light, tart cherry notes that can be clearly picked out and are felt right down to the back of the palette.
 The honeyed sweetness remained strong along with some hints of spice and a gentle backing of dry tannin tones.
 The after taste was creamy, smooth and with a light zestyness".

 KAFKA CHIC is a new Brighton Digital Festival experience – a special radio broadcast of a newly commissioned radio docudrama, exploring the musical history of one of the UK's most musically inspirational cities - Sheffield.
 Digital radios will be available at Redroaster and Marwood in Brighton, and in Sheffield at participating cafes, at 3.30pm on Sunday 28 Septemb...Read More >